langchain-ai/langchain/docs/ecosystem/llamacpp.md

 # Llama.cpp

 This page covers how to use [llama.cpp](https://github.com/ggerganov/llama.cpp) within LangChain.
-It is broken into two parts: installation and setup, and then references to specific Jina wrappers.
+It is broken into two parts: installation and setup, and then references to specific Llama-cpp wrappers.

 ## Installation and Setup
 - Install the Python package with `pip install llama-cpp-python`